stulu08/mc-Client/README.md

 - Hat
 - Capes
 - Blaze Effect
+- Wither Effect
 - (with settings, color etc)
 ## Commands
 - help
+- f/fb
-- f
+- say
 - more comming soon
 ## How to install:
-- Download the zip folder of the latest version (V1.0.1)
+- Download the zip folder of the latest version (V1.1.0)
 - Unzip the folder(or open it with winrar,etc...)
 - Put the "Stulu Client" folder in %appdata%/.minecraft/versions/
 - Create a new minecraft profile with the version "Stulu Client"(between 1.8.0 and 1.7.10)